qtproject/qtsdk/README.md

 ```
 pre-commit run  # All hooks
-pre-commit run unittest  # Only run the specified hook, 'unittest'.
+pre-commit run pytest  # Only run the specified hook, 'pytest'.
 See the configuration file for list of hooks
 ```

 Hint: to specify custom files to pass to the hooks, add filters ```--all-files```, ```--files <pattern>``` or ```--exclude <pattern>```